tringm/legal-docs-tldr/README.md

-# ToS-TLDR
+# legal-docs-tldr
-An attempt to analyze Term of Services based on the rating by https://tosdr.org/
+An attempt to summarize legal documents
+This work was inspired by https://tosdr.org/